The maximum amount that you can contribute to your TFSA is limited by your TFSA contribution room.

 Notification of your contribution room

-If you want to receive a TFSA Transaction Summary of your contribution and withdrawal details as received from your TFSA issuer(s), call us.
+If you want to receive a TFSA Transaction Summary of your contribution and withdrawal details as received from your TFSA issuer(s), contact us.

 How is your TFSA information obtained?